openstates/documentation/api/v2/index.rst

 **This is still an experimental API, please keep in mind:**

 - Backwards compatibility is not at all guaranteed yet, we are working to refine the graph structure before locking it in.
-- If you are using the API please `visit our Slack <https://openstates-slack.herokuapp.com/>`_ and make use of `our issue tracker <https://github.com/openstates/new-openstates.org/issues>`_ to file comments/issues.
+- If you are using the API please `visit our Discourse <https://discourse.openstates.org/>`_ and make use of `our issue tracker <https://github.com/openstates/new-openstates.org/issues>`_ to file comments/issues.
 - API keys are not yet required, but will be in coming weeks.
 Please go ahead and `register for an API key <https://openstates.org/api/register/>`_.
 - Once activated, you'll pass your API key via the ``X-API-KEY`` header.
 (No harm in doing this now if you're setting up to use the API programatically.)
 - You can also check out our `introductory blog post <TKTK>`_ for more details.